AD469X-FMC HDL project#

 Building the HDL project#

 The design is built upon ADI’s generic HDL reference design framework.
-ADI distributes the bit/elf files of these projects as part of the ADI Kuiper Linux.
-If you want to build the sources, ADI makes them available on the HDL repository.
-To get the source you must the HDL repository, and then build the project as follows:
+ADI does not distribute the bit/elf files of these projects so they must be built from the sources available here.
+To get the source you must clone the HDL repository, and then build the project as follows:

 Linux/Cygwin/WSL